-50 % of the Turkish population is under 30 years old and therefore plays and consumes online.
+50 % of the Turkish population is under 32 years old in 2020, and therefore, plays and consumes online.
 The Turkish net industry is booming.

 In 2013 it employed more than 200 people, with web developers in Jordan, the Arabian Peninsula, but also in Istanbul and Ankara.
-Over 45 million people play the games worldwide.
+Over 45 million people play this game worldwide.
 Half of them are in Turkey with the other half being in North Africa and the Middle East.

-Rina Onur, a founder of the brand, said that the idea of adapting the online game came to her and her colleagues during a trip to Egypt, realizing the lack of offers tailored to a Muslim country.
+Rina Onur, one of the founders of the brand, said that the idea of adapting the online game came to her and her colleagues during a trip to Egypt, realizing the lack of offers tailored to a Muslim country.

-Last September, General Atlantic, a U.S. investment group, invested $44 million in Yemeksepeti, one of the most famous Turkey websites which allows Turks to be delivered at home by their favourite restaurants (ranked by districts /cities and categories).
+While Peak Games raised $20 million, General Atlantic, an American investment fund, invested $44 million in the company Yemeksepeti, the most famous site in Turkey, which allows Turks to be delivered home by their favorite restaurants (classified by neighborhoods/cities and categories).

 In 2011, Naspers, a South African media giant bought 68% of Markafoni (a ready to wear private sale site) for $ 86 million.

-EBay bought 93% of GittiGidiyor which is a sitethat auctions.
-Kleiner Perkins Caufield& Byers and Tiger Global Management both invested $ 26 million in Trendyol another ready to wear clothing site..
+eBay bought 93% of GittiGidiyor, an auction website.
+Kleiner Perkins Caufield& Byers and Tiger Global Management both invested $ 26 million in Trendyol another ready to wear clothing site.

-According to Mustafa Say the boss of Ilab Ventures (which owns the remaining 7% of Gittigidiyor ), the Turkish startups borrowed international models and adapted them to the Turkish market, which needed to happen in order to work.
+According to Mustafa Say, the founder and managing director of Ilab Ventures (which owns the remaining 7% of Gittigidiyor ), the Turkish startups borrowed international models and adapted them to the Turkish market, which is what needed to happen in order to be successful.

-The country size is an advantage, but startups in smaller countries such as Israel and Estonia are more likely to provide a global vision that their Turkish counterparts.
-Of the six Turkish companies in which Mr.Numan invested in 2012, it is expected that at least four of them grow at the regional level.
+The country’s size is an advantage, however, startups in smaller countries such as Israel and Estonia are more likely to provide a global vision that their Turkish counterparts.
+Over the six Turkish companies in which Mr.Numan invested in 2012, at least four of them grow at the regional level.

 Turkish internet groups think they have a good base to expand, especially in the Middle East and North Africa.
-Peak Games may be the best example, however many other groups want their piece of the pie.
+Peak Games might be the best example, even if many other groups want their piece of the pie.

-Turkish TV series are exported throughout Eastern Europe, Central Asia and the Middle East just like the culture of Turkey itself.
-In 2013, Turkey became the second largest exporter of television series after the United States.
-Sites like Markofoni and Trendyol intend to use the small screen celebrities to sell their clothes.
+Turkish TV series are exported throughout Eastern Europe, Central Asia, and the Middle-East just like the culture of Turkey itself.
+In 2013, Turkey became the second-largest exporter of television series after the United States.
+Sites like Markofoni and Trendyol intend to use small screen celebrities to sell their clothes.

-Turkey was a country in which appealing to business angels was not very common because they were often hesitant at the idea of investing in a company without being in control and holding the reins.
-However things are changing and people of the first internet generation of web entrepreneurs have become the mentors of the younger generation.
-In the Galata Business Angels club, we met Mr Numan, Sinan Afra (co-founder of Markafoni), the Hsbc group and large Turkish industrial groups who want to enjoy the rise of the market 2.0.
+Turkey was a country in which appealing to business angels was not very common because they were often hesitant about the idea of investing in a company without being in control of it.
+However, things are changing and people of the first internet generation of web entrepreneurs have become the mentors of the younger generation.
+In the Galata Business Angels club, we met Mr. Numan, Sinan Afra (co-founder of Markafoni), the HSBC group, and large Turkish industrial groups who want to enjoy the rise of the market 2.0.

-All these startups will not all succeed because competition is very tough especially in the world of fashion and e-commerce sites.
-But some will have the luck to know thatone day their success may become international.
+All these startups will not succeed because the competition is very tough especially in the world of fashion and e-commerce sites.
+But some will have the luck to experience international success.